baladithyab/kilocode/apps/kilocode-docs/docs/advanced-usage/evolution-automation.md

 In this mode, Kilo Code is passive.
 It will never change your Evolution Layer artifacts without your direct command.

-- **Behavior**: You must manually run commands like `Kilo Code: Bootstrap Evolution Layer` or `Kilo Code: Sync Evolution Mode Map`.
+- **Behavior**: You must manually run commands via the **Evolution Settings Panel** (e.g., clicking "Bootstrap" or "Sync Mode Map").
 - **Best For**: Initial setup, sensitive projects, or users who want 100% control.

 ### Level 1: Auto-Trigger

-Kilo Code proactively identifies opportunities for improvement but stops short of making changes.
-It prepares everything for you to review.
+Kilo Code proactively identifies when evolution work is needed and prepares proposals for you to review.

-- **Behavior**: If Kilo Code notices a recurring issue or a missing rule, it will generate a **Proposal** in `.kilocode/evolution/proposals/` and notify you.
-- **Action Required**: You review the proposal and decide whether to apply it.
-- **Best For**: Teams who want suggestions but need final sign-off.

-### Level 2: Auto-Apply

-Kilo Code is authorized to automatically apply low-risk changes.

 - **Behavior**:
-    - **Low-Risk**: Formatting fixes, non-conflicting rule additions, and minor documentation updates are applied automatically.
+    - Automatically exports traces and triggers Council reviews in common situations (for example: repeated failures or unusually high-cost tasks).
+    - Generates a **Proposal** in `.kilocode/evolution/proposals/` and notifies you.
+- **Action Required**: You review the proposal and explicitly approve/apply it.
+- **Best For**: Teams who want proactive suggestions but require human sign-off.

+### Level 2: Auto-Apply (Low Risk)

+Kilo Code can automatically apply low-risk changes to Evolution Layer artifacts.

+- **Behavior**:
+    - Automatically triggers Council reviews (Level 1 behavior).
+    - Auto-applies proposals categorized as low-risk (for example: docs-only updates, mode-map sync changes).
-    - **High-Risk**: Complex changes or those affecting core policies still require manual approval (reverts to Level 1 behavior).
+    - Higher-risk proposals still require manual approval.
-- **Best For**: Reducing toil on maintenance tasks.
+- **Best For**: Reducing maintenance toil while keeping humans in control of risky changes.

 ### Level 3: Full Closed-Loop